ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

 ![Architecture](../../static/imgs/diagram_bluecompute_openshift.gif)

-The application itself is an [**Angular JS 2**](https://angular.io/) web front-end that communicates with multiple [**Java Spring Boot**](https://spring.io/projects/spring-boot) microservices.
+The application itself is an [Angular JS 2](https://angular.io/) web front-end that communicates with multiple [**Java Spring Boot**](https://spring.io/projects/spring-boot) microservices.
 Each of those backend microservices communicates with its own datastore, which, in typical microservices fashion, can be whatever the developers choose to be the best tool for the job.
-In `bluecompute-ce`'s case, the datastores are `Elasticsearch`, `CouchDB`, `MySQL`, and `MariaDB`.
+In `bluecompute-ce`'s case, the datastores are Elasticsearch, CouchDB, MySQL, and MariaDB.

-Each microservice has its own git repository, which contains not only the application source, but also its respective Dockerfile and Helm chart.
-All of the datastores Helm charts were taken from the community [Helm Chart catalog](https://github.com/helm/charts) to demonstrate that existing applications can leverage community-made Helm charts for datastores.
+Each microservice has its own Git repository, which contains not only the application source, but also its respective `Dockerfile` and Helm chart.
+All of the datastore Helm charts were taken from the community [Helm Chart catalog](https://github.com/helm/charts) to demonstrate that existing applications can leverage community-made Helm charts for datastores.

-Lastly, to make deploying the entire application easier, we created the `bluecompute-ce` Helm chart that declares all the individual Helm charts (including the community ones) as dependencies, which lets us deploys all of them at once with a single command.
+Lastly, to make deploying the entire application easier, we created the `bluecompute-ce` Helm chart that declares all the individual Helm charts (including the community ones) as dependencies.
+This lets us deploy all of them at once with a single command.
 Deploying the application this way takes us 2-5 minutes compared to the 30-45 minutes it used to take us before we adopted Kubernetes.

 As you can see from the animation above, the application architecture doesn't change much (check out original architecture [here](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/tree/spring#introduction)) when deploying it to OpenShift.
-The main change isSE using an `OpenShift Route` to expose the web application outside the cluster instead of Kubernetes `Ingress` or `NodePort`.
+The main change is using an `OpenShift Route` to expose the web application outside the cluster instead of Kubernetes `Ingress` or `NodePort`.
 Also, instead of using `kube-dns` for service discovery, OpenShift uses `core-dns`, which we are not concerned with as developers.

-Now that we understand the basic architecture, let's move on to learning how to deploy `bluecompute-ce` into OpenShift.
+Now that we understand the basic architecture, let's cover the steps to deploy `bluecompute-ce` into OpenShift, following the guides presented in the previous section.

 ### Adopting Container Best Practices on BlueCompute
 As mentioned before, OpenShift enforces security best practices for containers out of the box, such as requiring Docker images to run as non-root and disallowing privileged containers, which can be harmful to the OpenShift cluster if they are compromised.

-After taking a look at what it would take for the `bluecompute-ce` services to adopt container best practices, here is an overview of what we encountered.
+We looked at what it would take for the `bluecompute-ce` services to adopt container best practices; our summary of our findings:

-* Though the BlueCompute Docker images were built with official `openjdk` images, the images run as the `root` user.
+* Although the BlueCompute Docker images were built with official `openjdk` images, the images run as the `root` user.
-  + We needed to edit the Dockerfiles to run as non-root, as shown in a previous section.
+  + We needed to edit each `Dockerfile` to run as non-root, as explained in a previous section.
-* Also, the community helm chart for `Elasticsearch` has 2 init containers that increase the virtual memory `max_map_count` and disable memory swapping before starting the `Elasticsearch` service.
+* Also, the community Helm chart for `Elasticsearch` has 2 init containers that increase the virtual memory `max_map_count` and disable memory swapping before starting the `Elasticsearch` service.
   + These operations require the init containers to be privileged, which is not allowed in OpenShift.
   + Since this is a community chart, there is nothing we can do to edit the chart directly.
-  + Therefore, in a later section, we will explain how to get rid of these containers after generating YAML files out of the helm charts.
+  + Therefore, in a later section, we will explain how to eliminate the need for these containers after generating YAML files out of the Helm charts.
-  + **NOTE:** The actual `elasticsearch` docker image (not the init container one) runs as non-root, so no need to rebuild that one.
+  + **NOTE:** The actual `elasticsearch` Docker image (not the init container one) runs as non-root, so no need to rebuild that one.
-* The Docker Images for `mysql`, `couchdb`, and `mariadb` Helm Charts already run as non-root, so no changes are required for these.
+* The Docker Images for `mysql`, `couchdb`, and `mariadb` Helm charts already run as non-root, so no changes are required for these.

 Luckily, the changes to be made were quite simple.
-We just had to convert all the `bluecompute-ce` services's Docker images to run as non-root, which we already covered how to do in an earlier section, so no need to cover that again.
-As an FYI, the changes were made to all the Dockerfiles in the `Spring Boot` services (`inventory`, `catalog`, `customer`, `orders`, and `auth`).
-The `web` service adopted the same concepts but tailored for `Node.JS`.
+We only had to convert all the `bluecompute-ce` services's Docker images to run as non-root as previously discussed.
+As an FYI, the changes were made to each `Dockerfile` in the `Spring Boot` services (`inventory`, `catalog`, `customer`, `orders`, and `auth`).
+The `web` service adopted the same concepts but tailored for Node.js.

-Now that we are aware of these changes, which have already been checked into each service's git repository, let's proceed with deploying all of the services to OpenShift.
+With these changes checked into each service's Git repository, let's proceed with deploying all of the services to OpenShift.

 ### Deploy BlueCompute to OpenShift
-Now that we are aware of all the changes that `bluecompute-ce` had to go through to adopt not just OpenShift but containers best practices, we can proceed with deploying `bluecompute-ce` into OpenShift.
+Now that we covered the changes for `bluecompute-ce` to adopt not just OpenShift but containers best practices, it's time to deploy `bluecompute-ce` into OpenShift.

 **NOTE:** This section assumes that you have a working OpenShift cluster.

 We are not going to deploy the Helm charts themselves into OpenShift.
-Though it is possible to deploy Helm charts into OpenShift, according to this [OpenShift Blog](https://blog.openshift.com/getting-started-helm-openshift/) it is not the official and supported way of deploying workloads into OpenShift.
+Though it is possible to deploy Helm charts into OpenShift, according to the OpenShift blog [Getting started with Helm on OpenShift](https://blog.openshift.com/getting-started-helm-openshift/), it is not the official and supported way of deploying workloads into OpenShift.

-There is also the option of converting the Helm Charts into [OpenShift Templates](https://docs.okd.io/latest/dev_guide/templates.html), but that would require a great amount of tedious work that's beyond the scope of this document.
+There is also the option of converting the Helm charts into [OpenShift Templates](https://docs.okd.io/latest/dev_guide/templates.html), but that would require a lot of tedious work that's beyond the scope of this document.

-The main goal is to get `bluecompute-ce` deployed into an OpenShift cluster as effortlessly and with as many best practices as possible.
-So, in this document we will be converting the `bluecompute-ce` Helm chart and all of its dependency charts into regular Kubernetes YAML files by using the `helm template` function to and deploy them into the OpenShift cluster.
+The main goal is to get `bluecompute-ce` deployed into an OpenShift cluster as effortlessly while following as many best practices as possible.
+So, in this document we will be converting the `bluecompute-ce` Helm chart and all of its dependency charts into regular Kubernetes YAML files by using the `helm template` function to deploy them into the OpenShift cluster.

 #### 1. Create `bluecompute` Project in OpenShift
-First thing we need to do is log into the OpenShift cluster:
+First, log into the OpenShift cluster:

 ```bash
 oc login
 ```

-Once that's done, then we must create a new project (OpenShift parlance for Kubernetes `namespace`) where we are going to deploy all of the `bluecompute-ce` YAML files:
+Next, create a new project (OpenShift parlance for Kubernetes `namespace`) to deploy the `bluecompute-ce` YAML files:

 ```bash
 oc new-project bluecompute
 ```

 #### 2. Generate YAML Files from Helm Charts
-Now we are ready to generate the Kubernetes YAML files from the Helm Charts.
-To do so, runt he commands below:
+Now generate the Kubernetes YAML files from the Helm Charts.
+To do so, run the following commands:

 ```bash
 # Make bluecompute-os directory where the YAML files will go
 mkdir bluecompute-os